 BOATING WHILE INTOXICATED ATTORNEY FAQs

-Have you been charged with Flying While Intoxicated?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Have you been charged with Boating While Intoxicated?
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Boating While Intoxicated is classified in the Texas Penal Code under Title 10 “Offenses Against Public Health, Safety, and Morals”, Chapter 49 “Intoxication and Alcoholic Beverage Offenses.”
 Boating While Intoxicated (BWI) is grouped together with DWI and other drunk driving crimes in the Penal Code.
 Many of the penalties and procedures are similar for all of these offenses.
 Learn more about DWIs in Texas